iamabrom/mindmap.directory-Issues/README.md

 # Mindmap.directory Feature Requests and Issues

-# <a href="https://github.com/iamabrom/mindmap.directory-Issues/issues/new/choose">Open a Feature Requests or Issue</a>

 ## Purpose of <a href="https://mindmap.directory" target="_blank">MindMap.directory</a>
 MindMap.directory serves as a way to share various mindmaps to help the community learn more about a certain topic

 ## Purpose of this repo
 This repo is entirely used for community engagement for the <a href="https://mindmap.directory" target="_blank">MindMap.directory</a> collection of mindmaps.
-This can be used to open any feature requests or issues and for community
+This can be used to open any feature requests or issues and/or participant in discussions with the community.

 ## <a href="https://github.com/iamabrom/mindmap.directory-Issues/issues/new/choose">Open a Feature Requests or Issue</a>
+## <a href="https://github.com/iamabrom/mindmap.directory-Issues/issues/new/choose">Engage in Discussion</a>